-Grove Farm, Harbury Lane, Bishops Tachbrook, Leamington Spa, CV33 90F
+Grove Farm, Harbury Lane, Bishops Tachbrook, Leamington Spa, CV33

-Outline planning application for residential development for up to 520 dwellings together with two new accesses onto Harbury Lane, land for Country Park, open space (including areas of formal and informal open space, allotments, structural landscaping and drainage works including surface water attenuation ponds as part of a Sustainable Drainage System), demolition of existing buildings, car parking and associated infrastructure FOR AC Lloyd Ltd
+Outline planning application for residential development for (approximately) 520 dwellings together with two new accesses onto Harbury Lane, land for Country Park, open space (including areas of formal and informal open space, allotments, structural landscaping and drainage works including surface water attenuation ponds as part of a Sustainable Drainage System), demolition of existing buildings, car parking and associated infrastructure.
+FOR AC Lloyd Ltd

-This application is being presented to Committee due to the number of objections having been received.
+This application is being presented to Committee due to the number of objections and an objection from Warwick Town Council having been received.